 Joining our Graduate Program

 The School of Computer Science has offered graduate education for fifty years.
 Today it is one of the highest ranked and highest impact graduate research programs in the nation.
-According to the 2010 U.S. News & World Report rankings of the best graduate schools, the UMass Amherst graduate program in computer science ranked 20th, while its artificial intelligence specialty ranked 8th and systems specialty ranked 18th.
+According to the 2010 U.S. News & World Report rankings of the best graduate schools, the UMass Amherst graduate program in computer science ranked 25th, while its artificial intelligence specialty ranked 12th.

 The graduate student body consists of more than 200 graduate students from many different backgrounds and all parts of the globe.
 As a group they are characterized by a spirit of cooperation and camaraderie that contributes significantly to the School.